 Fund Sponsor & Index

-Because the fund has amassed over $271.74 M, this makes it one of the average sized ETFs in the Style Box - Large Cap Value.
-DVP is managed by Exchange Traded Concepts.
-This particular fund seeks to match the performance of the TWM Deep Value Index before fees and expenses.
+The fund is managed by Exchange Traded Concepts.
+DVP has been able to amass assets over $280.25 M, making it one of the average sized ETFs in the Style Box - Large Cap Value.
+This particular fund, before fees and expenses, seeks to match the performance of the TWM Deep Value Index.

 TWM Deep Value Index is constructed using an objective, rules-based methodology that begins with an initial universe that mirrors the companies listed on the S&P 500 Index.